 Ask any CX professional.
 Proving the direct ROI of what you do can be hard work.
-Any number of reasons can be given for this – lack of executive understanding, business ownership or clear objectives of a program immediately to mind – but a recent article by Alyone Medellyan, co-founder of AI-startup Thematic, clearly identifies three key recurring issues that many face when trying to establish an effective CX program.
+Any number of reasons can be given for this.
+Lack of executive support.
+Unclear objectives.
+Or as is often the case, no clear way to link action to finances.

 - Speed and Precision of Insight – getting hard data that is both timely and accurate is tough

 - CX ‘Fatigue’ – customer experience is seen by some as fluffy and non-quantifiable

 - Revenue Opportunity – the impact of even small changes to CX on revenue is often not fully understood